zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

     ![PowerShell logon script run](./24.png)

-  Once the script finishes it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change, and both the app service plan and the Azure Function application deployed on the cluster will be ready.
+  Once the script finishes its run, the logon script PowerShell session will be closed, the Windows wallpaper will change, and both the app service plan and the Azure Logic App deployed on the cluster will be ready.

     ![Wallpaper change](./25.png)

-* Since this scenario is deploying both the app service plan and a sample Azure Function application, you will also notice additional, newly deployed Azure resources in the resources group (at this point you should have **15 various Azure resources deployed**.
+* Since this scenario is deploying both the app service plan and a sample Azure Logic App, you will also notice additional Azure resources in the resource group (at this point you should have **17 various Azure resources deployed**.
 The important ones to notice are:

   * **Azure Arc enabled Kubernetes cluster** - Azure Arc enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).